natgo/wt-wiki-scraper/wikitext-transpiled/ground/Centurion%20Mk.2.md

 | '''77''' || __&nbsp;''(+__)'' || __&nbsp;''(+__)'' || __&nbsp;''(+__)'' || __&nbsp;''(+__)'' || __&nbsp;''(+__)'' || __&nbsp;''(+__)'' || __
 |-
 |}
+Unlike the MK.1, the ammunition is first stored next to the driver.
+So you only have a possibility to drive with an empty front ammunition rack if you take 8 rounds of standby ammunition with you.

 === Machine guns ===
 {{Specs-Tank-Weapon|2}}